freedomofpress/securedrop/docs/threat_model/threat_model.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  If the *Application Server* is seized, the attacker will be able to
    view any and all unencrypted files on the server.
+An attacker will be able
+   to modify any and all files on the server.
 This includes all
    files in use by the SecureDrop Application.
 If the server is seized
    while it is powered on, the attacker can also analyze any plaintext
    information that resides in RAM.
 The attacker can also tamper with